 Balanced performance for image review, reporting, and multi-window workflows—designed for reliability in busy departments.

-Small changes over time can impact consistency for diagnostic reading and comparison tasks.
+Small luminance shifts can reduce consistency for diagnostic reading and comparison tasks.

-Inconsistent output across screens increases calibration time and support load.
+Inconsistent output across screens increases calibration effort and support load.

-Frequent changes can trigger additional documentation and system re-validation cycles.
+Frequent changes can trigger added documentation and re-validation work.

-Short-lived models can disrupt rollout plans for PACS display OEM programs.
+Short-lived models can disrupt rollout plans and long-term workstation programs.

-A display mismatch—especially in a diagnostic workstation display setup—often turns into: extra calibration time, added field support costs, and delays in rollout schedules.
+A display mismatch in a diagnostic workstation setup often increases calibration time, field support cost, and rollout delays.

 Typical outcomes when problems occur:

-If you’re sourcing a diagnostic workstation display, these criteria help you evaluate beyond headline specs—especially for multi-site rollout.
+If you are sourcing displays for diagnostic workstations, these criteria help compare options beyond headline specifications—especially for multi-site rollout.

 |---|---|---|